JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 Existing highlighting can be suppressed programmatically in certain contexts, see [](controlling_highlighting.md).

-To force re-highlighting all open or specific file(s) (e.g., after changing plugin specific settings), use [`DaemonCodeAnalyzer.restart()`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/daemon/DaemonCodeAnalyzer.java).
+To force re-highlighting all open or specific file(s) (e.g., after changing plugin-specific settings), use [`DaemonCodeAnalyzer.restart()`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/daemon/DaemonCodeAnalyzer.java).

 ## Order of Running Highlighting